FAQ

 The Creative Passport is currently in its beta phase so we are rolling it out steadily to the community of music makers.
 You can see how many people are using it worldwide on map.creativepassport.net

 The Creative Passport is a one-stop-shop for music makers that allows them to upload, verify and manage profile information, IDs, acknowledgements, works and business partnerships.
-Owned collectively by the artists who hold their data there, it connects artists to all music related services.
+Eventually it will connect artists to all music related services.

 Imogen Heap founded The Creative Passport in collaboration with a community of creatives, technologists and industry champions.
 Together we are actively working with other music makers to continue to evolve The Creative Passport so that it meets both the needs of the artists and the industry.